Chapter 1:

 "Just accept the help.
 Please."

-Time hung in the air as conflicting expressions flitted across Audra's face.
+Conflicting expressions flitted through Audra.
 Surprise, suspicion, reluctance, then finally…

-"Now, I'm gonna head over to the office and sort things out with Minerva.
-In the meantime, load your things onto my truck—it's just a few rows down."
-Zephyr pointed in the general direction of the vehicle.
+"Thanks.
+Now I'm gonna head over to the office and sort things out with Minerva.
+In the meantime, you can load your things onto my truck—it's just a few rows down from here."
+Zephyr pointed in the general direction.
 "It's a two-seater, blue and black.
 Ah, and you'll probably need this to open the back."

 He tossed her his key fob, clumsily caught with her bionic hand.
 The metal jingled as she stared at it, steam wafting from her head at the casualness.